-Specific "a-f" Course Requirements
+Specific "a-g" Course Requirements

 a.
-History/Social Science: two years required
+History/Social Science:

-Two years of history/social science, including one year of United States history or one-half year of United States history and one-half year of civics or American government, and one year of world history, cultures, and geography.
+Two years required, including one year of U.S. history or one-half year of U.S. history and one-half year of civics or American government; and one year of world history, cultures, and geography.

 b.
-English: four years required
+English:

 Four years of college preparatory English that include frequent and regular writing, and reading of classic and modern literature.
-Not more than two semesters of ninth-grade English will be used to meet this requirement.

 c.
-Mathematics: three years required, four recommended
+Mathematics:

 Three years of college preparatory mathematics that include the topics covered in elementary and advanced algebra and two- and three-dimensional geometry.
-Approved integrated math courses may be used to fulfill part or all of this requirement, as may math courses taken in the seventh and eighth grades that the high school accepts as equivalent to its own courses.

 d.
-Laboratory Science: two years required, three recommended
+Laboratory Science:

 Two years of laboratory science providing fundamental knowledge in at least two of these three disciplines: biology (which includes anatomy, physiology, marine biology, aquatic biology, etc), chemistry, and physics.
-Laboratory courses in earth/space sciences are acceptable if they have as prerequisites or provide basic knowledge in biology, chemistry, or physics.
-The appropriate two years of an approved integrated science program may be used to fulfill this requirement.
-Not more than one year of ninth-grade laboratory science can be used to meet this requirement.